-GM pickups push suppliers to add jobs
+GM pickups push suppliers to add jobs, facilities

 Wentzville, Mo. — Within sight of General Motors Co.'s Wentzville assembly plant, 180 newly hired employees at another manufacturing facility make the seats for the redesigned Chevrolet Colorado and GMC Canyon pickups that began production in the fall.